nastezh/nastezh/README.md

 I like books and achieve my goals.
 Oh, and by the way, I am fond of journalism, it is in my blood.

-I love writing and "writing" loves me❤️
+I love write and "write" loves me❤️

 Do you want to share any interesting story with me that I'll write about?